How to Build a Startup in Public: An Actionable Guide

 - product development plans, business strategy, and product roadmaps;

 - tactics for making money or achieving goals;

 - struggles, mistakes, roadblocks, and challenges faced along the way, and the lessons learned;

 - lists with useful resources.

-You may try to hook your audience by announcing what you'll be doing in the next few weeks or months or presenting a monthly summary of what you've achieved (e.g., a round-up of your key figures or product updates).
+You may try to hook your audience by announcing what you'll be doing in the next few weeks or months or presenting a monthly summary of what you've achieved (e.g., a round-up of your key figures, MVP designs, or product updates).
 Likewise, you can share emotional stories.
 You're also free to think of your posts as a virtual diary or share recommendations, advice, knowledge, findings, and life hacks, which builds accountability.